 NOTE 1—The EMLSR Mode and EMLMR Mode subfields are used to enable or disable the EMLSR and EMLMR modes, respectively.
 An EML Operating Mode Notification frame sets either of these subfields to a nonzero value only when the corresponding mode is supported by the receiving MLD.
 An MLD indicates which mode(s) it supports in the EML Capabilities field of the Basic Multi-Link element that it transmits (see 9.4.2.312.2 (Basic Multi-Link element)).

 When the EMLSR Mode subfield is set to 1, the EMLSR/EMLMR Link Bitmap subfield is the EMLSR Link Bitmap subfield.
 When the EMLMR Mode subfield is set to 1, the EMLSR/EMLMR Link Bitmap subfield is the EMLMR Link Bitmap subfield.
-When the EMLSR Mode subfield is set to 0 and the EMLMR Mode subfield is set to 0, the EMLSR/EMLMR Link Bitmap is not present.
+When the EMLSR Mode subfield is set to 0 and the EMLMR Mode subfield is set to 0, the EMLSR/EMLMR Link Bitmap (#17516)subfield is not present.

 When the EMLSR Mode subfield is set to 1, the EMLSR/EMLMR Link Bitmap subfield is the EMLSR Link Bitmap subfield.
 When the EMLMR Mode subfield is set to 1, the EMLSR/EMLMR Link Bitmap subfield is the EMLMR Link Bitmap subfield.
 When the EMLSR Mode subfield is set to 0 and the EMLMR Mode subfield is set to 0, the EMLSR/EMLMR Link Bitmap is not present.

 The EMLSR Parameter Update Control subfield indicates whether the EMLSR Parameter Update field is present in the EML Operating Mode Notification frame.
-The EMLSR Parameter Update Control subfield is set to 1 when the EMLSR Parameter Update field is present in the EML Operating Mode Notification frame, and set to 0 otherwise.
-When the EMLSR Parameter Update Control subfield is set to 1, the EMLSR Link Bitmap subfield of the EML Control field contains a different value than the EMLSR Link Bitmap value contained in a previous EML Operating Mode Notification frame successfully transmitted by the non-AP MLD.
-When included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Parameter Update Control subfield is set to 0.
+The EMLSR Parameter Update Control subfield is set to 1 when (#16471)the EMLSR Mode subfield is set to 1 and the EMLSR Parameter Update field is present in the EML Operating Mode Notification frame, and set to 0 otherwise. (#16224)When included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Parameter Update Control subfield is set to 0.

+(#16224)NOTE - When the EMLSR Parameter Update Control subfield is set to 1, the EMLSR Link Bitmap subfield of the EML Control field contains a different value than the EMLSR Link Bitmap value contained in a previous EML Operating Mode Notification frame successfully transmitted by the non-AP MLD. (see 35.3.17 (Enhanced multi-link single radio operation))

 …

-NOTE 2—As an example, when a non-AP MLD enables three links and the first link has Link ID equal to 0, the second link has Link ID equal to 1, and the third link has Link ID equal to 2, and the two links with Link ID equal to 1 and Link ID equal to 2 are used for the EMLSR operation, the two bit positions, the second bit and the third bit positions, of the EMLSR Link Bitmap subfield are set to 1 and other bit positions are set to 0.
-This example applies to the EMLMR operation using the EMLMR Link Bitmap subfield.
+NOTE 2—As an example, when a non-AP MLD enables three links and the first link has Link ID equal to 0, the second link has Link ID equal to 1, and the third link has Link ID equal to 2, and the two links with Link ID equal to 1 and Link ID equal to 2 are used for the EMLSR operation, (#16392)the second bit and the third bit positions of the EMLSR Link Bitmap subfield are set to 1 and other bit positions are set to 0. (#15360)This example also applies to the EMLMR operation using the EMLMR Link Bitmap subfield as described below.